rob101935/NextWordPred/README.md

 ## Running Test cases using Pytest
 I implemented a few test cases using pytest to test various functionalities.

-Testing using Pytest
+Testing using Pytest using the test files in the tests subdirectory:
-from the root directory of the project run
+To test from the root directory of the project run `pytest tests\`
-`pytest tests\`